MadsAlbertsen/multi-metagenome/docs/faq.md

 samtools depth alignment.sorted.bam > depth.txt
 {% endhighlight %}

 To generate single average coverage vaule for each scaffold you can use the small perl script `calc.coverage.in.bam.depth.pl` in the folder `multi-metagenome/misc.scripts`.
-It generates a file that is equivalent to the `.csv` file obtained using CLC.
+It generates `coverage.length.csv.` which is equivalent to the `.csv` file obtained using CLC.

 {% highlight text%}
 perl calc.coverage.in.bam.depth.pl -i depth.txt -o coverage.length.csv
 {% endhighlight %}

 Alternative you can load `depth.txt` directly in R and make the calculations in there.
 However, the size of the `depth.txt` file might be quite large as it stores a line for each base in the assembly.
-Anyway if you wan't the data in R you could do something like this:
+Anyway if you want to handle the data in R you could do something like this:

 {% highlight r%}
 cov <- read.delim("depth.txt", header = F)